Sohel-Modi/OrgaNote/README.md

-# OrgaNote
+# NoteVerse
-**OrgaNote** is an innovative tool designed to transform the way college students manage their notes and study for exams.
+**NoteVerse** is an innovative tool designed to transform the way college students manage their notes and study for exams.
 By leveraging AI, it allows students to digitally organize handwritten notes and reinforce their learning through AI-generated quizzes.

 -----------------------------
 **✨ Features**